Mode mixing and losses in misaligned microcavities: Wavelength Dependence of Loss Features

 \section{Wavelength Dependence of Loss Features}

-The calculations in this investigation were all conducted at a single wavelength (\SI{1033}{\nano\metre}).
-At this wavelength, the $j$th cavity eigenmode has an eigenvalue $\gamma_j = \abs{\gamma_j} e^{i\phi_j}$.
+The calculations in this manuscript were all conducted at a single wavelength (\SI{1033}{\nano\metre}).
+At this wavelength, the $j$th cavity eigenmode $\ket{\Psi_j}$ has an eigenvalue $\gamma_j = \abs{\gamma_j} e^{i\phi_j}$.
 The round-trip phase $\phi_j$ is then ignored, and the loss calculated as $(\mathcal{L}_{\text{RT}})_j= 1-\abs{\gamma_j}^2$.
 This generates a loss value consistent with the round-trip loss that would be seen if that wavelength were resonant.
 However, in a spectroscopy experiment, for a given cavity configuration the probe wavelength is scanned until the resonance is found.
-In this case it is unclear whether it is valid to calculate the results at a single wavelength.
+For this case it is unclear whether it is reasonable to calculate the results at a single wavelength in order to forego the extra computation entailed with calculating at several wavelengths.
 Changing the wavelength has two principal effects: \begin{enumerate} \item Altering the round-trip phase $e^{-2ikL}$ \item Changing the mirror matrix components \end{enumerate} The first effect is typically dominant, and is the simplest to account for.
 The phase factor added to the round-trip matrix will not alter the eigenvectors $\ket{\Psi_j}$, only the phases $\phi_j$ of the eigenvalues.
 Therefore, if this effect were the only contribution, it would be completely valid to calculate the losses without worrying about the exact wavelength, as the mode itself would not change if the wavelength were scanned to hit resonance.
 The second effect is the change in eigenvector composition due to wavelength, which occurs because, as wavelength is scanned, the basis modes intersecting the mirror change in waist, phase curvature, and phase relative to other modes.
 This component means that the cavity eigenmodes may change as the probe wavelength is scanned